 Lucia comes from the Latin word "lux," which means Light.
 And Light is everything the legend of Santa Lucia is about.
 Here's a look at her legacy.

 December 13th is the day of Santa Lucia, celebrating the return of the Light and the dance between the darkness of winter and the light of summer (winter is introverted and summer is extroverted).
-However, before discussing the lessons of Santa Lucia's legend, let me first introduce you to the tradition as it's celebrated throughout Scandinavia.
+However, before discussing the lessons of Santa Lucia's legend, let me first introduce you to the tradition as it's celebrated throughout Scandinavia as I know it.

 When I was a young teenager with curly blond hair, I was lucky enough to win the school raffle to be the Santa Lucia bride.
 It was a huge honor!
 Because of the long, dark winters in Scandinavia, the legend of Santa Lucia is especially strong and an integral part of our winter traditions.
 Every school and institution —yes, every self-respecting place—will have a Santa Lucia parade.